balinterdi/i15r/README.markdown

 ## Goal

-You probably prefer making your views better to manually replacing strings in them to make them i18n compatible.
+You prefer polishing your views to manually replacing strings in them to make them i18n compatible.
 If I got that one right, i15r is for you.
-It automates the process that would otherwise drove most of us nuts.
+It automates the process that would otherwise drive most of us nuts.

 ## Summary